English 205 -- Fall 2016

 Short identification questions from Much Ado About Nothing, Hamlet, A Midsummer Night's Dream, and Lucrece, may ask you to identify the patron saint of shoemakers or who says "What fools these mortals be."
 These identification questions will be inflicted individually during the scheduled class period -- Friday, December 2nd, 10:10 am.
 Then you will say, "O spite!
 O hell!"

 II.
 QUOTATIONS.
 "Merry and tragical?"
 [Total 50 points].

 A combination of identification and, more importantly, significance questions will follow quotations from the plays and other relevant materials, extracted for their representativeness of our discussions over key points during these final weeks.
 This again is not trivial pursuit.
 If you have read the plays and paid attention in class, only a close review of notes is necessary for preparation; my web notes may be of use also.
-This time, in the spirit of Shakespeare, this section of the exam may be a collaborative effort: that is, you may, if you like, form human groups of two to three people total, of your own selection.
-Just be wise in your establishment of boundaries; there is no reason you need to accept into your group at the last minute any gleeking, beef-witted knave whom you're not sure you've even seen in class during most of the semester.
+This time, in the spirit of Shakespeare, this section of the exam may be a collaborative effort: that is, you may, if you like, form human groups of two people total.
+Just be wise in your establishment of boundaries; there is no reason you need to accept at the last minute any gleeking, beef-witted knave whom you're not sure you've even seen in class during most of the semester.